-We first applied the constraints based on centering theory (CT-approach) followed by the calculation of the minimal conceptual distance (mCD-approach), i.e. after minimizing the cost function of the CT-approach, we applied the mCD-approach on the best ordering.
+We first applied the constraints based on centering theory (CT-approach) followed by the calculation of the minimal conceptual distance (mCD-approach), i.e. after minimizing the cost function of the CT-approach, we applied the mCD-approach on the best orderings.
 The best results coming out are obviously a subset of the orderings found by algorithm 3.
-The best topological sorts are the ones for which every discourse unit is followed by its remaining siblings, starting from the ones with no children (if any) and continuing with the siblings in decreasing order of their respective subtree dimensions; for each sibling then, starting from the last one (LIFO), the list of its children (if any) is output.
-E.g. one of the best topological sorts from the discourse tree of figure 5.2 is ($u_1, u_4, u_5, u_2, u_3, u_6, u_8, u_7, u_9, u{10}$).
+The best topological sorts are the ones for which every discourse unit is followed by its remaining siblings, starting from the ones with no children (if any) and continuing with the siblings in decreasing order of their respective subtree dimensions; for each sibling then, starting from the last one (LIFO), the list of its children (if any) is output repeating the same procedure recursively.
+E.g. one of the best topological sorts from the discourse tree of figure 3 is $(u_1, u_4, u_5, u_2, u_3, u_6, u_8, u_7, u_9, u{10})$ .
 This result is expressed in the following proposition, where algorithm 4 is a slight variation of algorithm 3.

 Proposition 3.
-Given a discourse tree with n discourse units u_1, u_2, \ldots, u_n containing n + 1 discourse entities $c_0, c_1, c_2, \ldots, c_n$, the topological sorts that minimize the cost function expressed in def.
-15 first, and then the cost function of def.
-16 next, are all and only the ones returned by algorithm 4.
+Given a discourse tree with n discourse units $u_1, u_2, \ldots, u_n$ containing n+1 discourse entities $c_0, c_1, c_2, \ldots, c_n$ , the topological sorts that minimize the cost function expressed in Def.
+9 first, and then the cost function of Def.
+10 next, are all and only the ones returned by Algorithm 4.

+'''

 Algorithm 4 Generation of the best topological sorts (Hybrid approach #1 (CT-mCD))

+'''

-$D \leftarrow u_1$ {array D stores one by one all best linear sorts; here it is initialized with the first discourse unit} $n \leftarrow$ number of nodes in tree $count \leftarrow 1$ {current size of D} call CalculateBestSorts(u_1)
+''' D \leftarrow u_1 {array D stores one by one all best linear sorts; here it is initialized with the first discourse unit} n \leftarrow number of nodes in tree count \leftarrow 1 {current size of D} call CalculateBestSorts(u_1)

 procedure CalculateBestSorts(u)

-'''

 L \leftarrow all children of u

-L_d \leftarrow children of u having at least one descendant

-if L_d \neq \emptyset then

-P_L \leftarrow list of all permutations of L where nodes in L_d come last, in decreasing

-order of their respective subtree dimensions;
+L_d \leftarrow children of u having at least one descendant if L_d \neq \emptyset then P_L \leftarrow list of all permutations of L where nodes in L_d come last, in decreasing order of their respective subtree dimensions; else P_L \leftarrow list of all permutations of L end if for all p \in P_L do

-else

-P_L \leftarrow list of all permutations of L

-end if

-for all p \in P_L do

-append array p to D

-for i = size(p) downto 1 do

-call CalculateBestSorts(pi)

-end for

-count \leftarrow count + size(p)

-if count = n then

-output D

-end if

-remove array p from D

-count \leftarrow count - size(p)

-end for

-end procedure

 '''